Five ways to create a healthier workplace

 Healthy food choices

 Whenever a person is feeling low in energy or mood, they opt for eating a quick snack to refresh their mind and replete glucose stores in the body.
-Additionally, sugary or processed foods in offices will impact on the employee’s overall health as well as their mental state.
+Additionally, sugary or processed foods in offices will impact the employee’s overall health as well as their mental state.

-More so, if your office has canteen available, make sure to substitute these unhealthy foods with healthier options.
+More so, if your office has a canteen available, make sure to substitute these unhealthy foods with healthier options.
 As a result, this will not only improve the employees’ health but also improve their efficiency to do the work.

 Discourage stillness, encourage movement

-Recommendations show that each person should do 30 minutes exercise, on average.
+Recommendations show that each person should do 30 minutes of exercise, on average.
 Therefore, this ensures better cerebral blood flow and improves cognition.

-In addtion, this has a positive impact on the body; encouraging employees to exercise and providing them with resources to maintain optimum physical health will ensure a healthy workplace environment.
+In addition, this has a positive impact on the body; encouraging employees to exercise and providing them with resources to maintain optimum physical health will ensure a healthy workplace environment.
 As a result, many companies nowadays include free gyms as part of their office benefits.